Boston Hunters

-WPBL Boston is an upcoming professional women's baseball team based in Boston, Massachusetts, that will compete in the Women's Pro Baseball League (WPBL).
-The team's main color is green, with a color scheme similar to that of Boston Legacy FC and the Boston Fleet.
-It is one of the four inaugural teams of the WPBL, alongside New York, San Francisco, and Los Angeles.
+The Boston Hunters are a professional women's baseball team for Boston competing in the Women's Pro Baseball League (WPBL).
+The team is named for physician and women's rights activist Harriot Hunt.
+Its main color is green, like Boston Legacy FC, the Boston Fleet, and the Boston Celtics.
+Its logo is an osprey clasping a baseball bat.
+The Hunters are one of the four inaugural teams of the WPBL, alongside the Los Angeles Queens, New York Heights, and San Francisco Firebells.